-- Planning grant applications found to benefit priority populations will be prioritized for funding. - Capacity grant applications found to benefit priority populations will be prioritized for funding. - Acquisition applicants that benefit priority populations will be prioritized for funding, and may receive one hundred percent funding for eligible costs.
+- Planning grant applications found to benefit priority populations will be prioritized for funding, and may receive one hundred percent funding for eligible costs. - Capacity grant applications found to benefit priority populations will be prioritized for funding. - Acquisition applicants that benefit priority populations will be prioritized for funding, and may receive one hundred percent funding for eligible costs.